AdobeDocs/commerce-admin.en/help/stores-purchase/invoices.md

    - In the _Shipping Information_ section, click the **Create Shipment** checkbox to select it.

-      The shipment record is created at the same time the invoice is generated.
+      The shipment record is created at the same time that the invoice is generated.

       ![Create Shipment](./assets/invoice-create-shipment-fedex.png)<!-- zoom -->